dmiller/clojure-clr-next/_posts/2023-01-06-clojureclr-reconsidered.md

 categories: general
 ---

+Introducing a project to rewrite ClojureCLR -- ClojureCLR.Next.
+With this blog, I hope to record some of the thinking I go through in the process, for myself mostly but perhaps for a future maintainer of the project.

+## The origin

 I originally started ClojureCLR, with Rich Hickey's blessing, in the fall of 2008.
 (I wrote about that [here](https://rationalx.blogspot.com/2011/11/clojureclr-genesis.html)).
 Jump ahead 14+ years and ClojureCLR is still keeping up with ClojureJVM itself, at least in terms of basic language features.

 That's only one sense of _keeping up_.
 The community using ClojureCLR is very small.
 As a result, there has not been much development of documentation, libraries, tooling, and other contributions to the ecosystem that make a language successful.